hyperledger/besu-docs/docs/public-networks/how-to/monitor/metrics.md

 # Use metrics to monitor node performance

-To enable the [Prometheus](https://prometheus.io/) monitoring and alerting service to access Hyperledger Besu metrics, use the [`--metrics-enabled`](../../reference/cli/options.md#metrics-enabled) option.
+To enable the [Prometheus](https://prometheus.io/) monitoring and alerting service to access Besu metrics, use the [`--metrics-enabled`](../../reference/cli/options.md#metrics-enabled) option.
 Use [Grafana](https://grafana.com/) to visualize the collected data.
 See the sample [Besu Full Grafana dashboard](https://grafana.com/grafana/dashboards/16455-besu-full/).

 The Besu example networks have [monitoring with Prometheus and Grafana configured].

 Use Prometheus to monitor the number of blocks your Besu node is behind the chain head, and to alert you that your node is not keeping up with the chain head.

-[This recording](https://www.youtube.com/watch?v=7BuutRe0I28&feature=youtu.be) shows examples of monitoring Hyperledger Besu.
+[This recording](https://www.youtube.com/watch?v=7BuutRe0I28&feature=youtu.be) shows examples of monitoring Besu.

 ## Install Prometheus